hexdoc-dev/hexdoc-mod-template/README.md

 ### Why should I publish my plugin to PyPI?

-The main reason is to allow other hexdoc plugins to use content from your mod. [hexdoc-hexcasting](https://pypi.org/project/hexdoc-hexcasting/) and [hexdoc-minecraft](https://pypi.org/project/hexdoc-minecraft/) are two hexdoc plugins that your web book already depends on.
+The main reason is to allow other hexdoc plugins to use content from your mod. [hexdoc-minecraft](https://pypi.org/project/hexdoc-minecraft/) is a hexdoc plugin that your web book already depends on.